bartbutenaers/node-red-contrib-process-resources/README.md

 ## Node usage

 ### Processes and threads (introduction)
-Node-RED runs in its own process on the operating system, which is called the ***main*** process in this readme page.
-Inside that process NodeJs will start a thread containing an ***event loop***, which runs functions when the corresponding event occurs:
+Node-RED runs in its own process on the operating system, which is called the ***main process*** in this readme page.
+Inside that process NodeJs will start a thread containing an ***event loop***, which executes functions when the corresponding event occurs:

 ![process](https://user-images.githubusercontent.com/14224149/148173089-f4cb1dc6-2960-4e44-a185-1235a4bc7796.png)